Skip to content

 Can be layered with any acid or ingredient without worrying Compatible with very few ingredients

-Can get over the counter Can get over the counter though higher concentrations require prescription.
+Can get over the counter Can get over the counter though higher concentrations require a prescription.

 Not that effective for the treatment of acne Superb for treating acne